Key account management strategy for small business

 So many great things from something that seems simple, you know what I mean?
 But so powerful in terms of what you get out.

-Wasn’t that a fantastic conversation.
-I mean, so much insight and actionable advice on how to scale an account management team and fast.
+What a fantastic conversation.
+So much insight and actionable advice on how to scale an account management team and fast.

 I hope you enjoyed it.
 And don't forget to check out Part Two where we continue to talk about account management as a revenue growth engine for Netguru, why your clients sales teams are your best teachers, recommended resources for account managers and a whole lot more.